STAIRlab/opensees-gallery/content/en/examples/TetraExtrusion/index.md

   Tcl: ["tetra.tcl"]
 ---

 This investigation begins with a plane triangle mesh of a channel cross section.
+Here we'll use the [`xsection`](https://peer-open-source.github.io/xsection/) library:
 ```python
 from xsection.library import Channel
 shape = Channel(d=16, b=8, tf=1.0, tw=1.0)